mguid73/Larval-Oyster-CASE-RNA/Guidry_CASE-RNA-Analysis.md

 30894132
 ```

-### 2. Raw read quality check
+## 2. Raw read quality check
+**Purpose:** Establish a baseline of what the read quality looks like to help determine trimming parameters in the next step.

-Next, I looked at the quality of the reads in each `.fq.gz` file using [MultiQC](https://multiqc.info/) & [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-I'll go back and run the same on the trimmed data in the next couple of steps too.
-But first, we want to get an idea of what the data look like first.
+Checked out the quality of the reads in each `.fq.gz` file using [MultiQC](https://multiqc.info/) & [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+We'll go back and run the same on the trimmed data in the next couple of steps too.
+But first, we want to get an idea of what the data look like before trimming.

 ```
 mkdir fastqc-raw